 When workers are sick, they are more likely to seek out the appropriate treatment if their healthcare costs are being covered by an insurance plan.

 It’s also diligent to inquire whether the insurance policy includes addiction rehab for drug and alcohol abuse.
-Many policies will cover this, but it’s important to read the small print just in case.
+Many policies will cover alcohol rehab, but it’s important to read the small print just in case.

 Make sure that you shop around and look at all the available options before you commit to a particular plan.
 Choosing the right health insurance plan for your small business could be game-changing for your success.